GPS Beacon.

 Here is what someone with a link to your beacon might see:

-Locations list at the bottom is synchronized with the map.
+The locations list at the bottom is synchronized with the map.
 Scroll through locations to have them focused on the map with a light blue dot.

 There is also a “Points” switch on the beacon web page.
 When switched on, it enables you to tap on any point on your “track” and see the corresponding location point in the list: